abhishek-archlinux/AnimeWatch/README.md

 This player is made mainly for GNU/Linux systems.
 But probably it may work on BSD and other Unix-like systems, if dependencies are satisfied.
 And one thing is sure it can't work on Windows.

-It is developed mainly on Arch Linux and Tested on both Arch and Ubuntu 14.04.
+It is developed mainly on Arch Linux and Tested on both Arch and Ubuntu 14.04(PyQt4 version) and ubuntu 16.04(PyQt5 version).

 ## Dependencies and Installation
 ######[Index](#index)